keeperofthenecklace/movieDB/README.md

  MovieDB is a ruby wrapper for fetching raw Movie or TV Data from IMDb and performing a variety of statistical analysis and computation.
  The objective and usage of this tool is to media producers make high level structured decision decisions based off realistic figures.

+ The fetched data is stored in memory using Redis.
+An expiration time of 1800 seconds has be set for every load.

   - [![Join the chat at https://gitter.im/keeperofthenecklace/movieDB](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/keeperofthenecklace/movieDB?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
   - [![Coverage Status](https://coveralls.io/repos/keeperofthenecklace/movieDB/badge.svg)](https://coveralls.io/r/keeperofthenecklace/movieDB)
   - [![Code Climate](https://codeclimate.com/github/keeperofthenecklace/movieDB.png)](https://codeclimate.com/github/keeperofthenecklace/movieDB)